kauzerei/openautolab/build_instructions/building.md

 | 5 | M8 nuts | 20 |  |

 You need to have two pairs of X-mounts on each of four rods to hold one rail on one side.
 Each pair should be able to be pressed together by two nuts in order to tightly hold the threaded rod of the rail.
-[four rods with t and x mounts and nuts]
+[four rods with x mounts and nuts]
 To achieve said structure, loosely put the parts in the following order on each of four rods: nut, two X-mounts (two round cutouts facing each other), two nuts some distance apart, two more X-mounts (also cutouts together), nut.
 Take the upper rail and two longer (210mm long) rods.
 [upper rail on perpendicular rods]